Afro-Asians: Notable people

 Notable African-Japanese include American author and playwright Velina Hasu Houston who was born in territorial waters off the coast of Japan to a native-born Japanese mother of partial Japanese ancestry and an African-American father.
 Popular American-born enka singer Jero was born into a multi-generational African-Japanese-American family and immigrated back to the birth country of his grandmother.
 He has become one of the most famous Black/African descendants in the country.
 There is also native-born wrestler Aja Kong, tennis player Naomi Osaka, former professional basketball player Michael Takahashi, and pop/R&B singer Thelma Aoyama who were all born to Japanese mothers and African-American fathers.
 Current Los Angeles Lakers forward Rui Hachimura was born to a Japanese mother and Beninese father.
-Sprinter Asuka Cambridge was born to a Japanese mother and a Jamaican father.
+Sprinter Asuka Cambridge was born to a Japanese mother and a Jamaican father.Late Sumo wrestler/MMA fighter Henry Armstrong Miller was born to an African-American father and Japanese mother,being the first black sumo wrestler in Japan.

 Afro-fusion in Japanese media

 Other notable African descendants in Japanese media include singer Crystal Kay and beauty queen Ariana Miyamoto.